Page Nav

 Introduction

-In the aftermath of a devastating civil war and facing economic stagnation, the Sri Lankan government introduced the "Regaining Sri Lanka" policy framework in 2002.
-This report examines the framework's goals, key elements, and its effectiveness in achieving those goals.
+In 2002, following a prolonged civil war and facing economic stagnation, the Sri Lankan government introduced the "Regaining Sri Lanka" policy framework.
+This policy aimed to address the country’s economic challenges and lay the foundation for sustainable growth.
+This report examines its goals, key elements, effectiveness, and limitations.

 Context